 7. This program allows the user to select only site classes "A" through "E", since site class "F" requires site-specific geotechnical investigation and dynamic site response analyses.
 These same requirements also apply for site class "E", but only when Ss >= 1.25*g and S1 >= 0.5*g.

 8. In the calculation worksheets, a "hyperlink" is provided to take the user directly to the USGS website at: http://earthquake.usgs.gov/research/hazmaps/ Once finished at the USGS website, the user should exit the website by pressing the [<-Back] button in the top toolbar of the web browser to return to the particular program worksheet.

-9. This program automatically selects the appropriate seismic response modifier, "R" for buildings and structures and "Rp" for components, once the type of seismic resisting system has been selected/input by the user.
+9. This program automatically selects the appropriate seismic response modifier, "R", once the type of seismic resisting system has been selected/input by the user.

 10. This program will automatically alert the user with a "warning message" when any applicable limitations have been exceeded for the particular seismic resisting system selected.

 11. For reference, at right side of the display, the calculation worksheets contain some representative 1996 and 2002 gridded USGS spectral acceleration (SA) values for 5 particular zip code locations (and the applicable cities), as well as copies of the tables of seismic coefficients and factors to be used.